Bedrock-OSS/bedrock-wiki-legacy/concepts/entity-properties.md

 #### `values`
 + `values` property is required, and omitting this field may cause error and fail to register the property.
-+ `values` field be evaluated as an array of enum values, or a range of a minimum and maximum value (Note that integer, float, and boolean enums only supports two values):
++ `values` field can be evaluated as an array of enum values, or a range of minimum and maximum values (Note that integer, float, and boolean enum values currently supports only two values):
 ```json
 "property:range_example": {
     "values": {